keystonejs/keystone/.changeset/lemon-suns-yawn.md

 '@keystone-next/fields-document': patch
 ---

-Updated package to accomodate changes to the RelationshipSelect.
+Updated package to accommodate changes to the RelationshipSelect.